amaury-jaspar/script-wally-ml/README.md

 ## splitter.py

 This scripts splits the images from `TRAIN`, into *train* (`TRAIN`) and *test* (`TEST`) folders according to the given proportion.

+## scanner.py

+The scanner script is used to generated cropped images out of a set of larger images.
+The scanner moves 50px horizontaly and 100 px verticaly by default to be able to have every element you moght want to identify in the cropped images.